-Black scurf-infected tubers were observed in all surveyed markets.
-Maximum disease incidence and severity were recorded in Hooghly district (26.97% and 12.00%), followed by East Bardhaman (25.15% and 11.49%), Birbhum (23.44% and 9.74%), Murshidabad (23.43% and 9.71%), and Nadia (20.66% and 7.40%).
-Location-wise, highest incidence and severity were recorded at Abira (Hooghly), while lowest values were observed at Debogram (Nadia).
+Black scurf-infected tubers were observed in all surveyed markets, indicating widespread distribution of the disease.
+The highestdisease incidence and severity were recorded in Hooghly district (26.97% and 12.00%), followed by East Bardhaman (25.15% and 11.49%), Birbhum (23.44% and 9.74%), Murshidabad (23.43% and 9.71%), and Nadia (20.66% and 7.40%).
+At the location level, the ighest incidence and severity were recorded at Abira (Hooghly), while lowest values were observed at Debogram (Nadia).
 Maximum russeted and deformed tubers were also recorded in Hooghly district, whereas minimum defective tubers were observed in Nadia district (Table 5).

 Higher disease incidence at market level compared to field level may be due to mixing of tubers from different sources, poor grading, and storage practices.
 The presence of infected tubers in markets indicates widespread distribution of the pathogen and potential for disease dissemination through seed tubers.
 Similar findings were reported by Siddique et al. (2020).